sziroks/Python-projects/leetcode/medium/Add_Two_Numbers/README.md

 The number of nodes in each linked list is in the range [1, 100].
 0 <= Node.val <= 9
 It is guaranteed that the list represents a number that does not have leading zeros.

+## Solution
+For each linked list I get the value of each node and store it in a list.
+Then, after creating both lists, I reverse these lists and convert them to int.
+This allows me to add these numbers.
+After getting sum of these numbers, I create another linked list, where each node is a digit of the sum, and return it.